Section A: Road Test, General Guidelines

 - Stay at the scene and call or have someone else call the police.

-- Call an ambulance if needed, and administer first aid if necessary.
+- Call an ambulance if needed, and administer first aid if necessary and possible.

 - Do not discuss the accident with anyone but the police until you have been cleared to do so by your supervisor.